Arkansas Water Quality at a Glance

 PFAS (per- and polyfluoroalkyl substances) are synthetic “forever chemicals” that can persist in the environment for a long time.

 Arkansas has documented PFAS concerns at some military installations, including Little Rock Air Force Base and Eaker Air Force Base, linked to historical firefighting foam use.
-EPA finalized drinking water standards that set very low limits for certain PFAS (including 4 parts per trillion for PFOA and PFOS).
+EPA finalised drinking water standards in April 2024 setting very low limits for certain PFAS (including 4 parts per trillion for PFOA and PFOS).
 Water systems have a phase-in period, with compliance required by 2029.
-Arkansas is also involved in PFAS monitoring and surface-water testing to better understand where PFAS may be present.
+Arkansas is also involved in ongoing PFAS monitoring and statewide surface-water testing, with results being reported and reviewed through 2026.
+See our Little Rock water quality report for area-specific detail.

 How can I find out about my local water quality?